constantinpape/deep-cell/README.md

 ```
 The folder `images` contains the training image data and the labels the training label data.
 The corresponding images and labels **must have exactly the same name**.
 The data should be stored in tif format.
+For multi-channel images, we assume that they are stored channel-first, i.e. in cyx order.